Places to stay and things to do in Brussels

-Belgian waffles, fries, mussels and beer – Brussels is a city that tastes good!
-But there’s also much more than food to experience in the city that’s called "the heart of Europe".
+Belgian waffles, fries, mussels and beer – Brussels is a city of culinary delights!
+But there’s also much more than food to experience in the city known as the 'heart of Europe'.

-For many, Belgium’s capital is perhaps best known for being the EU headquarters and the seat of the NATO Secretariat General.
-But did you know that Brussels is also Europe’s unofficial beer capital and is considered to have one of Europe’s best nightlife scene?
+For many, Belgium’s capital is perhaps best known for being the EU headquarters and seat of the NATO Secretariat General.
+But did you know that Brussels is also Europe’s unofficial beer capital and is considered to have one of Europe’s best nightlife scenes?

-With a rich history, history buffs and architecture enthusiasts will also enjoy Brussels, and foodies can feast on everything from seafood to freshly-made waffles – both typical of Belgian cuisine.
-As one of Europe’s greenest cities, it’s also easy to find peace and quiet, and a walk or picnic in one of the city’s many gardens, parks or forests should definitely be on the list.
+With its rich history, Brussels has much to offer history buffs and architecture enthusiasts, while foodies can feast on everything from seafood to freshly made waffles – both typical of Belgian cuisine.
+As one of Europe’s greenest cities, it’s also easy to find peace and quiet, and a walk or picnic in one of the city’s many gardens, parks or forests should definitely be part of any visit.

 Whether you’re going on a business trip or on holiday, and whether you have a couple of days, a long weekend or a week or two, Brussels has you covered for a great city experience.
-Here are some things to do when you visit to Brussels.
+Here are some things to do when visiting Brussels.

 Grand Place